Saint-Cloud

-Saint-Cloud ([sɛ̃ klu]) is a commune in the western suburbs of Paris, France, 10 km from the centre of Paris.
+Saint-Cloud ([sɛ̃ klu]) is a French commune in the western suburbs of Paris, France, 10 km from the centre of Paris.
 Like other communes of Hauts-de-Seine such as Marnes-la-Coquette, Neuilly-sur-Seine and Vaucresson, Saint-Cloud is one of France's wealthiest towns, with the second-highest average household income of communities with 10,000 to 50,000 households.

-In 2019, it had a population of 30,012.
+Saint-Cloud is home to the International Bureau of Weights and Measures (BIPM), located in the Parc de Saint-Cloud's Pavillon de Breteuil.

 History

 The town is named after Clodoald, grandson of Clovis, who is supposed to have sought refuge in a hamlet on the Seine near Paris, then named Novigentum, like many other newly founded mercantile settlements outside the traditional towns.
 After he was canonized, the village where his tomb was located took the name of Sanctus Clodoaldus.

 A park contains the ruins of the Château de Saint-Cloud, built in 1572 and destroyed by fire in 1870 during the Franco-Prussian War.
 The château was the residence of several French rulers and served as the main country residence of the cadet Orléans line until the French Revolution.
 The palace was also the site of the coup d'état led by Napoleon Bonaparte that overthrew the French Directory in 1799.

 The town is also famous for the Saint-Cloud porcelain produced there from 1693 to 1766.

 The Headquarters of the International Criminal Police Organization (Interpol) was at 22 Rue Armengaud from 1966 until 1989, when it moved to Lyon.